-The Executive MBA (EMBA) program at Naveen Jindal School of Management is designed to enable business professionals to maximize their business performance.
+The Executive MBA (EMBA) program at UT Dallas is designed to enable business professionals to maximize their business performance.

-- The Executive MBA program is a 21-month cohort program, over 5 semesters, begins in August each year.
+- The Executive MBA program is a 21-month cohort program, over 5 semesters, beginning each year in August.

 - Classes generally meet 4 times each month.
-Students meet all day Friday and Saturday and then have a weekend off.
+Students meet all day Friday and Saturday followed by a weekend off.
 On the third weekend, students meet again on Friday and Saturday.

-- Classes run from 8 a.m. to 5 p.m. and include breakfast, lunch and snacks is served on campus from noon to 1 p.m.
+- Class days run from 8 a.m. to 5 p.m. and include breakfast, lunch and snacks is served on campus from noon to 1 p.m.

 - Students take two class trips.

-- The Americas trip enables a better understanding of the competitive advantages and weaknesses of doing business in a country "close to home.”
-Recent trips have been to Toronto, CA, Vancouver, CA, Washington, D.C. and most recently, Panama City, Panama.
-The Class of 2016 will be going to Nova Scotia.
+- The Americas Trip enables a better understanding of the competitive advantages and weaknesses of doing business in a regional country.

 - Professors engage business executives to participate in the class environment throughout the program.